 Woman, don’t hire a housemaid who will be competing with you for your husband’s love and attention by the way she dresses, walks, or looks.
 Maybe she is envious of you and what God has given you; she sees you as a rival and, indeed, a hindrance to getting your husband; she wishes to take your place and does not care what happens to you in order to take your place.
 Some wives have been attacked spiritually and became either incapacitated or died after which their maids took over their matrimonial beds.
 That won’t be your portion in Jesus’ name.
 Be careful.

-6. Set bounds for your housemaid.
-You and your husband should agree on the scope of work for your maid and set no-go areas.
-For instance, your bedroom should be out of bounds for your housemaid, and serving your husband food should also be forbidden to her.
-You should keep her off as much as possible from close contact with your husband especially if she’s a young lady.
+6. Set boundaries with your housemaid.
+As a wife, you should set boundaries with your housemaid.
+Clearly communicate to her the scope of work and restricted areas.
+For instance, your bedroom should be out of bounds to your housemaid, and serving your husband food should also be forbidden to her.
+You should keep her off as much as possible from close contact with your husband, especially if she’s a young lady.
 It’s your job to protect your husband and you should have no apology about this.

-Many women are not wise enough to set bounds for their housemaid.
+Some women do not set boundaries with their housemaids.
 They want them to do anything and everything, and they’re happy to be relieved of their household responsibilities.
-But there’s a danger in this if you’re not careful.
-Make sure you set bounds which both you and your husband do not help violate and which you must monitor she also complies with.
-You may delegate responsibilities but don’t abdicate your responsibilities.
-If you allow your housemaid to be entering your bedroom for whatever job you think you can’t do, you may be giving her the license to take over your matrimonial bed.
-You may regret this action later.
+But there’s a danger in this.
+As a wife, if you allow your housemaid to enter your bedroom for whatever job you think you can’t do, you may be giving her the licence to take over your matrimonial bed!
+You will regret this later.

 7. Keep watch over what goes on in your home.
 There are both spiritual and physical watches that a woman must do.
 The spiritual watch has to do with prayer.
 Don’t neglect to pray for your home, including your husband.
-Colossians 4:2 says, “Continue steadfastly in prayer, watching therein with thanksgiving” (ASV).
+Colossians 4:2 says, “Devote yourselves to prayer, being watchful and thankful” (NIV).
 Pray without ceasing (1 Thessalonians 5:17).
 Protect your marriage in prayer.

 With regard to physical watch, many women aren’t in touch with the reality of their homes.
 They’re not current because they’re not observant.
 They’re not like the virtuous woman in Proverbs 31.
 And every wife ought to emulate this woman in all the good attributes the Bible gives about her but more particularly with regard to verse 27.
-The Bible says concerning her: “She carefully watches all that goes on in her household…” (Proverbs 31:27 NLT).
-“She keeps watch over all that goes on in her house…” (Knox).
+The Bible says concerning her: “She carefully watches everything in her household” (Proverbs 31:27a NLT).

 I’m not talking about suspecting or not trusting your husband.
 I’m talking about you monitoring your home enough to know what is going on.
 Have you bothered to look at how your housemaid dresses in the home?
 Is her dressing decent or indecent?
 Do you monitor her movement in the house?
 Is there any change in the way she talks with you and your husband of late?
 Has she become less respectful these days?
-These may be pointers that something is wrong or alright.
+These may be pointers that something is wrong or right.
 If you take keeping watch over what goes on in your home as your responsibility, you’ll be able to help yourself, your husband, and your marriage.
 Don’t be ignorant about events in your home.
-Proverbs 9:13 says, “The foolish woman is clamorous; (She is) simple, and knoweth nothing” (ASV).
+Proverbs 9:13 says, “A foolish woman is clamorous; she is simple, and knows nothing” (NKJV).

-Conclusion: Don’t forget this: “For three things the earth is perturbed, yes, for four it cannot bear up: …a maidservant who succeeds her mistress” (Proverbs 30:21-23 NKJV).
+Conclusion: Don’t forget this: “For three things the earth is perturbed, yes, for four it cannot bear up: For a servant when he reigns, a fool when he is filled with food, a hateful woman when she is married, and a maidservant who succeeds her mistress” (Proverbs 30:21-23 NKJV).
 The Bible says the earth cannot bear a maidservant succeeding, displacing, or replacing her mistress.
-All I’ve done in this message is to help you with some precautionary steps that can help you to protect your home from the possibility of your housemaid supplanting you.
+All I have done in this message is to help you with some precautionary steps that can help you protect your home from the possibility of your housemaid supplanting you.
 That doesn’t excuse your husband from his personal responsibility to remain faithful to his oath of marriage and abide by the Word of God against sexual immorality especially if he’s a child of God.

 I pray you’ll not lose your home to your housemaid in Jesus’ name.
 May you not oust yourself from your matrimonial home due to indiscretion on your part and on the part of your husband.
 Be wise.
-“A wise woman builds her house; a foolish woman tears hers down with her own hands” (Proverbs 14:1 NLT).
+“The wise woman builds her house, but the foolish pulls it down with her hands” (Proverbs 14:1 NKJV).

 If you are not born again, you need to give your life to Jesus now.
 I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.